kballenegger/ATFunctionalCollectionExtensions/README.md

 // The block should return YES if the object should be kept.
 - (NSArray *)filter:(BOOL(^)(id object))block;

-// Accumulates the array using the provided block and the initial value for the accumu lator.
+// Accumulates the array using the provided block and the initial value for the accumulator.
 - (id)inject:(id(^)(id accumulator, id object))block initial:(id)accumulator;

 @end